sanemyldz/sanemyldz/README.md

 <h1 align="center">Hi 👋, I'm Sanem Yıldız</h1>
 <p>I'm living in Eskisehir,Turkey.
-I am a Computer Engineering student who loves improves herself passionately and sees everything as an opportunity in the way of development.
+I am a Computer Engineering student who improves herself passionately and sees everything as an opportunity in the way of development.
 Want to specialize at my career and perform my works wih a perfectionist approach.</p>

 <h3 align="left">Languages and Tools:</h3>